scmacdon/AWSBlog/README.md

 The following illustration shows the project that is created.
 ![AWS Blog Application](images/greet3.png)

-**Cost to Complete**: The AWS Services included in this document are included in the AWS Free Tier.
+**Cost to Complete**: The AWS Services included in this document are part of the AWS Free Tier.

 **Note**: Please be sure to terminate all of the resources created during this document to ensure that you are no longer charged.

-This document contains the following sections:
+This document contains the following sections.

 + Create an IntelliJ project named **Greetings**
 + Add the Spring POM dependencies to your project